IstoraMandiri/dapps-101/README.md

 SimpleStorage.get();
 ```

 Cool, it works!
+Transfer the above code into the .html file.

 See the transactions happening in `geth`.

 Now let's make it interactive!